knuesel/callisto/src/reading.typ

 // Normalize cell dict (ensuring the source is a single string rather than an
 // array with one string per line) and convert source header metadata to cell
-// metadata, using header-pattern to recognize and parse cell header lines.
+// metadata, using cell-header-pattern to recognize and parse cell header lines.
-#let _process-cell(i, cell, header-pattern) = {
+#let _process-cell(i, cell, cell-header-pattern) = {
   if "id" not in cell {
     cell.id = str(i)
   }